Stablecoin Supply Ratio (SSR) is defined as a ratio of the Market Cap of BTC divided by the Market Cap of all Stablecoins

 Stablecoin Supply Ratio (SSR) is defined as a ratio of the Market Cap of BTC divided by the Market Cap of all Stablecoins.

-Stablecoins play an important role in the cryptocurrency market as a fiat currency like USD in the regulated market.
+First, stablecoins play an important role in the cryptocurrency market as a fiat currency like USD in the regulated market.
 This is because fiat currencies like USD as a supplier of liquidity have a lot of regulation issues.
-Thus, more supply in stablecoin markets may indicate potential buying pressure for major cryptocurrencies like BTC.
-On the other hand, less supply in stablecoin markets may indicate the slowdown in buying pressure, which may result in potential bearish moments.